ResearchComputing/Documentation/docs/index.rst

 Courses using RC Resources
 --------------------------

+Instructors who wish to lead a class using CURC resources must complete the `course intake form
+<https://forms.office.com/r/3Bx0Dp0635>`_ at least 3 weeks prior to the beginning of the semester in which the course will be taught.
+Completing the intake form will ensure that CU Research Computing can determine whether adequate resources and support are available to meet your needs, and that resources are allocated appropriately.
+Upon completion, a case will be automatically generated in CURC's case management system.
+A CURC team member will subsequently follow up with you in the case via email, to discuss details and begin provisioning resources as needed.

+Course resources available include

+Note that CU Research Computing conducts planned maintenance the first Wednesday of each month, which may impact resource availability between 7a-5p.
+Instructors should expect that resources will not be available during the first Wednesday of each month.
+The CU Research Computing help desk is staffed from 8:00a-5:00p M-F; support outside of these times should not be expected.

+The following resources are available for course support:

+* Alpine
+   * Batch or Interactive Compute on Alpine
+   * JupterHub in Open OnDemand (Alpine)
+   * RStudio in Open OnDemand (Alpine)
+   * MatLab in Open OnDemand (Alpine)
+   * Remote Desktop in Open OnDemand
+   * Shared storage space for students (up to 1 TB)
+   * Standing reservatiosn for Alpine resources during class meeting times
+   * Compute allocations if student needs exceed their `ucb-general` account
+   * Assistance building software or conda environments to support the course

+* Cloud
+   * Custom JupterHub hosted in the cloud (costs may be incurred)
+   * Custom RStudio hosted in the cloud (costs may be incurred)

 Students are welcome to use RC resources on their own for class projects and can request access as a regular UCB affiliate via the link off the RC homepage at: https://www.colorado.edu/rc.
-When requesting help please indicate that the work is for a class project and any deadlines.
+Students are not required to complete the course intake form noted above.
+To request help, contact rc-help@colorado.edu and please indicate that the work is for a class project and any deadlines.
-If students are to be required to use RC resources for a class, see below.

-Instructors who wish to lead a class using RC resources must contact us at rc-help@colorado.edu before the class begins.
-This is to ensure that our resources can meet your needs and if adequate resources and support are available.
-Early in the process we will need to know details about the proposed class usage such as:

-- Number of students
-- Software needed, and if it will be installed by instructor/TA
-- Typical computational work (number of jobs or sessions, length, number of CPUs)
-- Date if 1st usage in class/lab
-- Class roster including TAs and auditors.
 Acknowledging RC
 ----------------